30+ Old-Time Home Remedies That Actually Work

 The rawness from blisters can be painful enough, but chafing can irritate them further.
 Clean a blister with soap and water, and then reduce friction by applying petroleum jelly to the inflamed area and keeping it covered with a bandage.

-Here more fever blister remedies that actually work.
+Here are more fever blister remedies that actually work.

 Oatmeal for bug bites